krobelus/git-branchstack/README.md

 each independent change.
 With a branchless workflow, the sole local branch typically contains multiple independent changes.
 To submit those upstream as pull requests, you need to create a separate topic branch for each change.
-`git branchless` creates the desired topic branches without requiring you to switch back and forth between branches.
-This allows you to submit small, isolated pull requests while enjoying the benefits of a branchless workflow.
+Running `git branchless` creates the desired topic branches without requiring you to switch back and forth between branches.
+This allows you to submit small, independent pull requests while enjoying the benefits of a branchless workflow.
 After making any changes to your branch (for example by addressing review comments or rebasing on upstream changes) you can trivially update the generated topic branches: just re-run `git branchless`.